rudyzhou/rudyzhou.github.io/_pages/about.md

   - /about.html
 ---

 I am a Data and Applied Scientist at Microsoft.
 I got my PhD from the [Algorithms, Combinatorics, and Optimization (ACO) Program](http://aco.math.cmu.edu/) at Carnegie Mellon, where I was advised by [Ben Moseley](http://www.andrew.cmu.edu/user/moseleyb/).
-My thesis [_On Combinatorial and Stochastic Optimization_](https://kilthub.cmu.edu/articles/thesis/On_Combinatorial_and_Stochastic_Optimization/23615430) won the **2023 Gerald L. Thompson Doctoral Dissertation Award in Management Science**.
+My thesis [_On Combinatorial and Stochastic Optimization_](https://kilthub.cmu.edu/articles/thesis/On_Combinatorial_and_Stochastic_Optimization/23615430) won the 2023 Gerald L. Thompson Doctoral Dissertation Award in Management Science.

 In Summer 2022, I was an intern at Microsoft Research Redmond in the [Cloud Operations Research (CORE) group](https://www.microsoft.com/en-us/research/group/cloud-operations-research-core/), where my mentor was [Konstantina Mellou](https://www.microsoft.com/en-us/research/people/kmellou/).
 Previously, I obtained a MS in Computer Science and BS in Mathematics from Washington University in St. Louis, where I was advised by [Brendan Juba](https://www.cse.wustl.edu/~bjuba/).